SharmilaVadalapalle/Face-Recognitation-Attendance-System/README.md

-# Face-Recognitation-Attendance-System
-A Python-based Face Recognition Attendance System using OpenCV and Haar Cascade for real-time automated attendance tracking.
 # 🎯 Face Recognition Attendance System

 A Python-based real-time face recognition attendance system using OpenCV.
 This project automates the attendance process by recognizing and recording faces using a webcam, ensuring accuracy and reducing manual errors.